 A data request command that prompts a response of 9 data byes, within which the status flags are contained (see section 6.3.3).
-The following list summarises the status flags available on the 9 data bytes:
+The following list summarises the status flags available on the 9 data bytes: D1

-D1 Summary fault Indicates that the amplifier has seen at least one of the fault conditions described in this section.
+Summary fault Indicates that the amplifier has seen at least on of the fault conditions described in this section.
 The amplifier operation and reset conditions will be dependent upon the fault present.
 Transmitting Indicates that the amplifier is operating in the transmit state (full details of the operating modes are given in section 4.3).
 Standby Indicates that the amplifier is operating in the standby state (full details of the operating modes are given in section 4.3).
 Warm-up Indicates that the amplifier is operating in the warm-up state (full details of the operating modes are given in section 4.3).
 Off Indicates that the amplifier is operating in the off state (full details of the operating modes are given in section 4.3).
-D2 Section 6.3.3 also shows a bit 2 within D2.
-Output to antenna When using the redundant switch control feature, if set, indicates that the amplifier is routed to the Antenna.
-If not set, indicates that the amplifier is routed to the Load.
-See section 6.1.4 for details on the operation of the redundant switch control feature.
-Auto-Redundancy If set, indicates that the automatic mode for redundant switch control is enabled.
-If not set, indicates that the manual mode for redundant switch control is enabled.
-See section 6.1.4 for details on the operation of the redundant switch control feature.
+D2 Output to antenna When using the redundant switch control feature, if set, indicates that the amplifier is routed to the Antenna.
+If no set, indicates that the amplifier is route to the Load.
+See section 6.1.3 for details on the operation of the redundant switch control feature.
 Power too high Indicates that the high power alarm is set and that the RF output power is above the alarm level.
-The amplifier will remain in the transmit state, but with the RF inhibited, until either: The RF output power falls below the alarm level (decrease the RF input power or increase the internal digital attenuator, if fitted) and an 'RF enable' request is sent to clear the 'RF inhibit' or: The high power alarm is disabled (see section 6.1.5).
-High power alarm enabled Indicates that the high power alarm is enabled.
+The amplifier will remain in the transmit state, but with the RF inhibited. until either - The RF output power falls below the alarm level (decrease the RF input power or increase the internal digital attenuator, if fitted) and an 'RF enable' request is sent to clear the 'RF inhibit' High power alarm enabled or - The high power alarm is disabled (see section 6.1.5).
+Indicates that the high power alarm is enabled.
 See section 6.1.5 for details on enabling, disabling and operation of the power alarms.
 D3 Power too low Indicates that the low power alarm is set and that the RF output power level is below the alarm level.
-The amplifier will remain in the transmit state, but the fault flag will only clear once either: The RF output power level exceeds the alarm level or: The low power alarm is disabled (see section 6.1.5).
-Low power alarm enabled Indicates that the low power alarm is enabled.
+The amplifier will remain in the transmit state, but the fault flag will only clear once either - The RF output power level exceeds the alarm level or - Low power alarm enabled RF enabled The low power alarm is disable (see section 6.1.5) Indicates that the low power alarm is enabled.
 See section 6.1.5 for details on enabling, disabling and operation of the power alarms.
+Indicates that the RF is enabled.
+The RF enabled/inhibited commands are accepted in any of the operational modes.
+See section 6.1.7 for details on enabling/disabling the RF inhibit feature.
+Remote enabled Indicates that the amplifier is in remote mode allowing control via the serial communications interface.
+See section 6.1.12 for details on enabling and disabling remote mode.